dstackai/dstack/docs/blog/posts/tensordock.md

 ---
-title: "World's cheapest GPUs with TensorDock and dstack"
 date: 2023-10-31
 description: "With dstack 0.12.2, you can now effortlessly orchestrate TensorDock's cloud GPUs, leveraging their highly competitive pricing."
 slug: "tensordock"